 Please note that vaccination is not required for those who come to Thailand with the alternative quarantine option.

-To get a Thailand Pass, you need to have health insurance or travel insurance that has health coverage of at least $50,000 USD.
+To get a Thailand Pass, you need to have health insurance or travel insurance that has health coverage of at least $10,000 USD after May 2022.

 It can be from both local insurance companies and international insurance companies.

-You need to have a paid confirmation from the SHA+ hotel.
+You need to have a paid confirmation from the SHA Extra+ hotel for the alternative quarantine scheme.

 For example, over 70% of the hotel staff need to be fully vaccinated, sanitizers need to be provided throughout the hotel, and so on.